 Building an LLM assistant for editing blog posts

-framework comes with a tutor for editing blog posts.
-To get a background on what a tutor is, refer to Handling custom instructions using tutors.
-For the purposes of this case study, it can be conceptualized as an AI assistant or agent with custom instructions.
+By default, the gt4llm framework comes with an assistant for editing blog posts.
+To get a background on what an assistant is, refer to Handling custom instructions using assistants.
+For the purposes of this case study, it can be conceptualized as an AI agent with custom instructions.

 blogPostText := 'This is the start of a blog post on LLM.
 It ain’t much, but it’s mine.' asRopedText

-GtOpenAIBlogPostTutor new createChatOn: blogPostText
+GtOpenAIBlogPostAssistant new createChatOn: blogPostText

-blogPostText := 'This is the start of a blog post on LLM.
-It ain’t much, but it’s mine.' asRopedText. serializableText := GtLlmSerializableValueHolder new name: 'Post'; content: blogPostText; serializer: #asString; updater: [ :aText :aString | aText deleteAll appendString: aString; yourself ]
+assistant addFormat: (GtLlmAssistantFormatDescription new type: 'string'; format: 'Text'; name: 'Post'; priority: 10). serializableText := GtLlmSerializableValueHolder new name: 'Post'; content: blogPostText; serializer: #asString; updater: [ :aText :aString | aText deleteAll appendString: aString; yourself ]

 From there, we can create a chat and tell it to work with our text.

-chat := tutor createChat. chat onInstance: serializableText
+chat := assistant createChat. chat onInstance: serializableText

 above.